Hoang-Long2012/New/README.md

 - Template files are processed in the order specified.
 - When a template file is `-`, it is interpreted as stdin.
 - To pass a literal file named `-`, use `./-` (Linux/macOS) or `.\-` (Windows).
+- You can use wildcard patterns when specifying template files.
 - The source code is cross-platform and should work on Windows, Linux and macOS.
 - Currently only Windows binaries are officially provided.